 - Look for books on gratitude at the library and online (used) and read them with your child.
 Talk about what gratitude means and what you're grateful for.

 - Express your thanks through service.
-Volunteer together at a shelter that feeds hungry people, make cards for our troops, bake pies with your kids and take some to your local homeless shelter or fire station.
-Explain to your children that we are all interconnected and we benefit so much from the actions of others that we want to help whenever we can.
+Volunteer together at a shelter that feeds hungry people.
+Make cards for our troops.
+Bake pies with your kids and take some to your local homeless shelter or fire station.
+Explain to your children that we are all interconnected and we benefit so much from the actions of others that we want to pass on those blessings to others whenever we can.

 - Express gratitude to nature.
 Help your kids make peanut butter and seed-stuffed pinecones for the birds, or plant bulbs, or pick up trash at your local park.

 - Help your kids write thank-you letters to mail or deliver in person “to someone who has done something really kind for you, but you never gave them the thanks they deserve."
-(Gratitude researcher Jeffrey Froh found that kids who did this report more happiness than kids who didn't write the letters -- not just immediately, but three and five months later.)
+(Gratitude researcher Jeffrey Froh found that kids who did this have higher happiness levels than kids who didn't write the letters -- not just immediately, but even three and five months later.)

 - Blessing Tablecloth- Ask everyone to write 3 things they're grateful for, their name & the date on a plain white tablecloth using permanent markers.
 Repeat annually with the same cloth & your children will look forward to the tablecloth every year, even as teens.